-Proof of Funds for the Residence (Finances)
+Proof of Funds for the Stay (Finances)

 A proof of funds for the residence is a necessary document that must be provided for long-term visa, long-term residence permit and permanent residence permit applications.

 A PERMANENT RESIDENCE PERMIT AND SOME TYPES OF LONG-TERM RESIDENCE PERMITS

 Long-term visa applicants (except for the purpose of doing business) must prove that they have funds in the amount of 15 times the subsistence minimum, and at the same time of also twice the subsistence minimum for every whole month (except for the first month) of their expected stay in the country.

 Since January 1st 2023 the subsistence minimum is 3,130 CZK a month.

 Example: for a stay in the Czech Republic from January 1st to June 30th you would have to prove funds in the amount of: (15 × 3 130) + (5 × 2 × 3 130) = 46,950 + 31,300 = 78,250 CZK.

 If you are under 18 years of age, you must prove half the amount of the funds.

 Long-term visa for the purpose of doing business